 I remember how excited my friends and family were to come and visit our new baby when our oldest daughter was born.
 I was just getting the hang of nursing her in the hospital room when we got our first wave of visitors.
-After we were discharged from the hospital, family from out of town came to visit and stay with us.
-Luckily, I had worked with my doula before the birth to figure out what kinds of boundaries I wanted to set for these exact circumstances.
+After being discharged from the hospital, family from out of town came to visit and stay with us.
+Luckily, I worked with my doula before birth to determine what boundaries I wanted to set for these exact circumstances.
 I told family and friends when they could come and wasn’t afraid to ask for help.
-That resulted in respectful visitors who stayed for short visits, brought food and gifts.
-It also produced helpful in-laws and parents who stayed at our home to help with cooking, cleaning, and watching our newborn so we could sleep.
+That resulted in respectful visitors who stayed for short visits and brought food and gifts while in the hospital.
+It also produced helpful grandparents and in-laws who stayed at our home to help cook, clean, and watch our newborn so we could sleep.

-When we’re on the other side of childbirth–that is, we are the ones knocking on the door to meet a newborn–it can be helpful to consider the feelings of the family before we schedule a visit.
-We may be inclined to rush over to the hospital or family’s home to say hello immediately after the birth.
+When we’re on the other side of childbirth—that is, we were the ones knocking on the door to meet a newborn—it can be helpful to consider the family’s feelings before we schedule a visit.
+We may be inclined to rush to the hospital or family’s home to say hello immediately after the birth.
 Maybe it’s your sister’s first newborn, your friend’s second baby, or your brother’s fourth child.
-Maybe you’ve done this many times or maybe it’s a brand new experience.
-Whatever the case, when parents of a newborn are ready to accept visitors, there is a useful etiquette you may want to consider.
+Perhaps you’ve done this many times, or maybe it’s a brand-new experience.
+Whatever the case, when parents of a newborn are ready to accept visitors, there is a helpful etiquette you may want to consider.

 DO Keep Your Visit Short

 Most new parents aren’t looking for hours of conversation after their child is born.
 A new family needs space to rest.
 Remember that others are likely visiting, too, so keep your stay short and sweet.
-And while you’re there, be as polite and helpful as you can.
+And while you’re there, be as polite and helpful as possible.

 DO Bring A Gift

-It’s common courtesy to bring a small gift or token of celebration when you visit a new baby.
-You can bring flowers, a balloon, a houseplant, a home-cooked meal or dinner, a gift for the baby, a treat for mom, dad, or a present for the new baby’s siblings.
+It’s a common courtesy to bring a small gift or token of celebration when you visit a new baby.
+For example, you can bring flowers, a balloon, a houseplant, a home-cooked meal or dinner, a gift for the baby, a treat for mom or dad, or a present for the new baby’s siblings.
 Try not to arrive empty-handed.

 DO Wash Your Hands

 Wash your hands with soap and warm water as soon as you arrive.
-Don’t wait to be told, just say hello and head over to the kitchen sink or bathroom to scrub your hands clean.
-Germs can be hazardous to infants, so be vigilant about cleaning your hands.
+Don’t wait to be told; say hello and head to the kitchen sink or bathroom to clean your hands.
+Germs can be hazardous to infants, so be vigilant about washing your hands.

 DO Clean Something